russmckendrick/blog/content/posts/2014-04-27_been-playing-with-docker-again-this-weekend-this-time-rather-than-just-doing-for-the-sake-of-doing/index.md

 title: "Deploying a Stable Docker Setup on CentOS with Shipyard"
 description: "Deploy a stable Docker setup on CentOS with Shipyard for container management, using Puppet for installation and Supervisor for high availability."
 author: "Russ Mckendrick"
-date: 2014-04-27T11:00:00.000Z
+date: "2014-04-27T11:00:00+01:00"
-lastmod: 2021-07-31T12:31:19+01:00
 tags:
   - "Docker"
   - "Tools"
 cover:
   image: "/img/2014-04-27_been-playing-with-docker-again-this-weekend-this-time-rather-than-just-doing-for-the-sake-of-doing_0.png"
   alt: "Deploy a stable Docker setup on CentOS with Shipyard for container management, using Puppet for installation and Supervisor for high availability."

-images:
- - "/img/2014-04-27_been-playing-with-docker-again-this-weekend-this-time-rather-than-just-doing-for-the-sake-of-doing_0.png"
+lastmod: "2021-07-31T12:31:19+01:00"
 aliases:
   - "/been-playing-with-docker-again-this-weekend-this-time-rather-than-just-doing-for-the-sake-of-doing-e16eebf37069"
 ---

 Been playing with [Docker](http://docker.io/) again this weekend, this time rather than just doing for the sake of doing it I went for something a little more stable.